 B.A., Bucknell University

-Playing with my kids: Sophie and Jonah, cuddling with my dog Mulligan, vegetarian cooking, singing, tennis, watching movies
+Hanging out with my family, cuddling with my dog and cat, vegetarian/vegan cooking, singing, jig-saw puzzles, tennis, watching movies